 It is a fact that your regular eating habits can impact fertility by affecting ovulation, egg and sperm quality, implantation, pregnancy rates, as well as health during pregnancy and of your child.
-Weight-loss is the most common topic when it comes to diet and fertility – but did you know you can make changes to your diet to positively impact fertility without weight-loss?
+While weight loss is the most common topic when it comes to diet and fertility, you can make changes to your diet to positively impact fertility without weight loss.
 This is what we call your ‘fertility diet’ which is about improving your chances of successfully having a healthy baby.

 Researchers at the Harvard School of Public Health found that women following a healthy fertility diet were 66% less likely to suffer from ovulatory disorder infertility (i.e. irregular or absent ovulation) and 27% less likely to have other causes of infertility1.
 These benefits were achieved regardless of a women’s body mass index (BMI) or weight.